erkyrath/remglk/README.txt

 * Permissions

 The RemGlk library is copyright 2012-17 by Andrew Plotkin.
-The GiDispa, and GiBlorb libraries, as well as the glk.h header file, are copyright 1998-2017 by Andrew Plotkin.
-They are distributed under the MIT license; see the "LICENSE" file.
+The GiDispa and GiBlorb libraries, as well as the glk.h header file, are copyright 1998-2017 by Andrew Plotkin.
+The GiDebug library is copyright 2014-2017 by Andrew Plotkin.
+All are distributed under the MIT license;
+see the "LICENSE" file.

 The RemGlk documentation is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.